Business Analyst JD, Salary, Training, Certs | Free BA eBook

 CPRE-EL Certification from IREB

 The Expert Level of the CPRE certification stands for the highest level of expert knowledge, which comprises practical experience as well as outstanding knowledge and skills in Requirements Engineering.
-The prerequisite for the CPRE-EL certification is having obtained the certificate of the previous level, i.e., CPRE-AL.
+The prerequisite for the CPRE-EL certification is having obtained the certificate of the previous level, i.e., CPRE-A

 Business Analyst Bootcamps